Skip to content

 Never let a domain expire by accident.
 We'll warn you well in advance.

-Letting a domain name expire is one of those things that shouldn't happen but does, usually because a credit card on file expired or an auto-renew setting got turned off by mistake.
-If your domain lapses, your entire site goes offline and someone else could even register it.
-DomainDash tracks your domain's WHOIS data (the public record of domain ownership) so you always know when renewal is due and can act before it's too late.
+Domain expiry monitoring tracks the WHOIS registration record for your domain — registrar, renewal date, nameservers, and status — so you know well in advance when renewal is due.
+Letting a domain name expire is one of those things that shouldn't happen, but does — usually because a credit card on file expired or an auto-renew setting got turned off by mistake.
+If your domain lapses, your entire site goes offline and a domain squatter could even snap it up.
+DomainDash queries your domain's public WHOIS data so you always know when renewal is due and can act before it's too late.

 What we track